lotogus/blue-app-csc/README.md

-# blue-app-xrp
+# blue-app-csc
-Ripple wallet application for Ledger Blue and Nano S
+Casinocoin wallet application for Ledger Blue and Nano S